siobhanlgorman/knits-and-pieces/README.md

 - To be confident that the site is genuine and trustworthy

-* User Stories
+#### User Stories

 Using the Agile approach Epics (Github Milestones) were created and broken down into several User Stories (Github Issues).
 User Stories were fleshed out with Acceptance Criteria and Tasks assigned to each.
 Due to the time constraints and knowledge level of this developer it was not possible in every case to decide the tasks in advance of carrying out the work although this would be the ideal in a workplace environment.
 User Stories were sorted into four priority level with 1 as top priority and 4 as least prioritised.
 User Stories with Priority 1 were allocated a label of 'must-have', 2 as 'should-have', 3 as 'could-have'.
 These User Stories were divided into three Iterations (Github Projects).
 For the purposes of this project a timeframe was not assigned although in a real world environment it would be.
-Those User Stories allocated Priority 4 which would be 'won't have' were not placed in the table but are mentioned here as Future Features.
+Those User Stories allocated Priority 4 which would be 'won't have' were not placed in the table but are included in [Future Features](###future-features).
 Several stories marked as 'could-have' were not completed due to time constraints (#5, #7, #29 #30 )

 | User Story ID | As A/An            | I want to be able to                                                       | So that I can                                                                                                 |   | #   | Priority | Iteration |
 |---------------|--------------------|----------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|---|-----|----------|----------:|